BrightspaceUI/core/components/html-block/README.md

 </d2l-html-block>
 ```

 **LaTeX:** Rendering LaTeX requires the `mathjax` context to be set correctly.
-For testing and or demo pages you can do the following.
+For testing and/or demo pages you can do the following.

 <!-- docs: demo code -->
 ```html